video-dev/hls.js/README.md

 set to -1 for automatic level selection

+#### hls.firstLevel

+get :  first level index (index of first level appearing in Manifest. it is usually defined as start level hint for player)

 #### hls.startLevel

 get/set :  start level index (level of first fragment that will be played back)

-  - if undefined : first level appearing in manifest will be used as start level.
+  - if not overrided by user : first level appearing in manifest will be used as start level.
   -  if -1 : automatic start level selection, playback will start from level matching download bandwidth (determined from download of first segment)

-default value is undefined (first level appearing in Manifest will be used as start level)
+default value is firstLevel

 #### hls.autoLevelEnabled